Staff Directory

 Before coming to Columbia, Greenberg worked as associate vice president and chief financial officer at the Georgetown University Law Center and served in several senior posts in New York City government, including the Department of Citywide Administrative Services and the Office of Management and Budget.

-Greenberg holds a bachelor's degree from the University of Rochester; a master of public administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University; and a master of Construction Administration from Columbia University.
+Greenberg holds a bachelor's degree from the University of Rochester; a Master of Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University; and a Master of Construction Administration from Columbia University.

 Profiles, showing -